jrayx/deep-journal/README.md

 # deep-journal
 Like to use LLMs, but don't want to give your chat data up to third parties?
 Use this.
-Everything runs on your machine and stores your chat data to a local SQLite database file (data/journal.db).
+Everything runs on your machine and stores your chat data to a local SQLite database file (`journal.db`).
 Installable via a lightweight installer.

 Technologies:
-- LLM Model: deepseek-r1:1.5b
+- LLM Model: deepseek-r1:1.5b (see Future section for more)
-  - The app can easily be modified to select more model options from dropdown menu
 - Frontend: Svelte + Tauri
 - Backend: Rust + Tauri
 - Database: SQLite